pedro-cf/pedro-cf/README.md

 # Hi there 👋

-I'm Pedro, a software engineer from Porto, Portugal.
-I specialize in building back-end and data systems, particularly those involving geospatial data.
-I'm passionate about programming and love creating apps that can make a difference.
+I’m Pedro, a software engineer from Porto, Portugal.
+My main focus is on building back-end systems and working with data, with a particular emphasis on geospatial projects.
+I’m passionate about coding and enjoy creating apps that have a meaningful impact.

+These days, I work primarily as a data engineer, where I build scalable pipelines and manage complex datasets.
+I also handle the production side of machine learning models, using Python and MLflow to ensure they’re ready for deployment.
+In addition, I’ve developed numerous APIs to streamline data processing and integration.
 ## 🔭 I’m currently working on

 - Developing a geospatial data pipelines with Apache Airflow.